 The Association considers its Key Performance Indicators to be its combined loss ratio and capital adequacy under the Solvency II regime.
-The combined loss ratio for the year stands at 87% (2023: 100%) excluding the impact of foreign currency on the Association's results.
-Capital coverage is satisfactory and is further disclosed in note 4 of the financial statements.
+The combined loss ratio for the year stands at 105% (2024: 87%) excluding the impact of foreign currency on the Association's results.
+Throughout the year the Association complied with its capital requirements under the Solvency II regime.
+At year-end capital coverage under the Solvency II regime stood at 251% (unaudited).
+(2024: 396%).
+The 2025 Solvency II Capital coverage percentage disclosed in these financial statements are unaudited as the Association's Solvency and Financial Condition report falls outside of audit scope.

-During the year under review the Association has seen an increase in premium levels driven by an increase in rates and a weakening in Sterling relative to US Dollars.
+During the year under review the Association has seen a reduction in premium levels driven by an increase in premium rates and a strengthening in Sterling relative to US Dollars when compared to the prior year.
 Since a large proportion of the Association's business is written in US Dollars, the value of Sterling, relative to US Dollars, has an impact on the Association's results and represents a risk for the Association should Sterling strengthen.
 To manage this risk the Association hedges its US Dollar premium income through the use of forward currency contracts as further detailed in notes 4 and 13 of the financial statements.
-This resulted in other comprehensive income of £1.9 million (2023: loss of £1.6 million) following a material weakening in Sterling which impacted the Associations open derivative contracts that hedge future premium as represented by the movement in the Association's hedging reserve.
-Ancillary, the balance sheet shows a hedge reserve of £0.76 million (2023: negative reserve of £1.18 million).
+This resulted in other comprehensive losses of $\mathfrak{L}0.56$ million (2024: profit of $\mathfrak{L}1.9$ million) following a strengthening in Sterling which impacted the Associations open derivative contracts that hedge future premium as represented by the movement in the Association's hedging reserve.
+Ancillary, the balance sheet shows a hedge reserve of $\mathfrak{L}0.20$ million (2024: reserve of $\mathfrak{L}0.76$ million).
 Given that these contracts are hedging future written premium, should exchange rates remain at current levels, higher premium income will offset this loss in future years.

-The comprehensive income for the year led to an increase in the Association's accumulated Income and expenditure account reserves (shown on the Balance Sheet of the Association, set out on page 19) from a surplus of \$4.53 million at 20 February 2023 to a surplus of \$5.24 million at 20 February 2024.
-In terms of cash flow the Association's short-term deposits and cash and cash equivalents are sufficient to cover its net claims reserves.
+The comprehensive income for the year led to an increase in the Association's accumulated Income and expenditure account reserves (shown on the Balance Sheet of the Association, set out on page 19) from a surplus of £5.24 million at